rpgreview/papersandpaychecks/pnp.md

 - Researcher (reading and more reading): CON

 Starts older.
 Low income, medium at high levels.

 - Manager (people skills): CHA

 Starts average age.
 High income and ever increasing.

 ## 1.5 Skills

+Skills and other actions in "Papers and Paychecks" are determined by the following procedure, as per the original cartoon:  2d6 + characteristic bonus or penalty + environment bonuses or penalty versus a target number of 8.

+The degree that the result is relative to 8 equals the degree of success or failure.
+There are no "natural" successes or failures from rolling a '2' or '12' for example.
+Further elaboration of the resolution of action will be found in chapter two, especially sections 2.3 and 2.4

+Skills are defined by their associated characteristic, the default value, and the encumbrance penalty.
+The associated characteristic is a modifier to the skill attempted.
+The default value is a penalty that is applied if the character has no training or experience in that skill, that is, they are operating from their natural acument alone.
+Finally different skills have an encumbrance penalty modifier.

+Skills are categorised according to characteristic

+### Strength Based Skills

+Climb, Jump, Swim

+### Intelligence Based Skills

+Computing, Craft (chemical), Craft (electronic), Craft (mechanical), Craft (pharmaceutical), Craft (structural), Craft (visual art), Craft (writing), Demolitions, Disable Device, Forgery, Investigate, Knowledge, Language (various), Navigate, Repair

+### Wisdom Based Skills

+Gamble, Listen, Profession, Sense Motive, Spot, Survival

+### Dexterity Based Skills

+Balance, Drive, Escape Artist, Hide, Pilot, Ride, Sleight, Stalk, Tumble

+### Constitution Based Skills

+Concentration, Hiking, Perception

+### Charisma Based Skills

+Acting, Intimidate, Persuasion, Seduction

 ## 1.6 Personality

 ## 1.7 Starting Equipment

+In a general sense the price of a good equals the price of the good in the location of the game, around 2016-2017.
+In "Papers and Paychecks" characters have a starting wealth along with the income that they receive according to their level.
+Starting wealth is entirely random, based on a 2d6 roll, times $1000.
+This random roll also determines the net value of the character's inheritence, which occurs in the character's (2d6*2) + 20th year.

+# 2.0 Actions and The Environment
+## 2.1 Time and Core Mechanic
+## 2.2 The Resistentialist Environment
+## 2.3 Tactical Task Resolution
+## 2.4 Strategic Task Resolution
+## 2.5 Damage and Healing
+## 2.6 Equipment in Detail

+# 3.0 Non-Player Characters
+## 3.1 Labourers
+## 3.2 Scientists
+## 3.3 Administrators
+## 3.4 Technicians
+## 3.5 Researchers
+## 3.6 Managers

+# 4.0 The Boss Book
+## 4.1 Being The Boss
+## 4.2 Running The Session
+## 4.3 Season and Episode Design

+# 5.0 Scenarios
+## 5.1 Season 1, Episode 1
+## 5.2 Season 1, Episode 2
+## 5.3 Season 1, Episode 3
+## 5.4 Season 1, Episode 4
+## 5.5 Season 1, Episode 5

+# 6.0 Appendicies
+## 6.1 Source Material
+## 6.2 Charts and Tables
+## 6.3 Business Organisation Chart
+## 6.4 Dramatis Personae
+## 6.5 Résumé